All Episodes

 I mean, that's a big concern.

-How are you gonna build your planes?
+How are you going to build your planes?

-Um this is a generation that's not ready for something like this.
+This is a generation that's not ready for something like this.

 It's a selfish generation.

-Right, no, and I'm not disputing that.
+I'm not disputing that.

-I'm I'm more sticking up for the men and women who are in harm's way.
+I'm more sticking up for the men and women who are in harm's way.

 Sure.

-They didn't choose to have failed leadership in Washington, DC when they enrolled to defend their country and to be a part of it.
+They didn't choose to have failed leadership in Washington, D.C. when they enrolled to defend their country and to be a part of it.

-I have my own issues with what's happening over there with what's going on with what's transpired.
+I have my own issues with what's happening over there, with what's going on, with what's transpired.

-Uh that's the difference in Georgia.
+That's the difference in Joe Brown.

-Um obviously I know that Obama pulled a lot of withdrew a lot of troops from the Middle East during his his tenure, but and and I know that it was bad, and I know that he was accused of catalyzing ISIS when he did so, but it doesn't seem to me that when he did it the first time, it had such an abrupt and overwhelming negative effect.
+And I know that it was bad, and I know that he was accused of catalyzing ISIS when he did so, but it doesn't seem to me that when he did it the first time, it had such an abrupt and overwhelming negative effect.

 Obviously, it had a negative effect, but what's different this time versus last time?

-Uh we obviously know that Kamala Harris is not a strong leader.
+We obviously know that Kamala Harris is not a strong leader.

-Uh Joe Biden.
+Joe Biden.

-Yeah, I mean, Joe Joe Biden is literally, you know, he's lost in the garden at the White House walking around.
+Yeah, I mean, Joe Biden is literally, you know, he's lost in the garden at the White House walking around.

-He can't even follow the Secret Services advice to stay on the sidewalk.
+He can't even follow the Secret Service's advice to stay on the sidewalk.

-So when you look at the two people that are the president and the vice president of the United States, it doesn't necessarily put uh a whole lot of faith in the American public or the American people.
+So when you look at the two people that are the president and the vice president of the United States, it doesn't necessarily put a whole lot of faith in the American public or the American people.

 That's how moronic their side is.